thoughtbot/maybe_haskell/release/maybe_haskell.md

 writing Haskell code.
 We define and apply functions as if they actually accept multiple arguments and things work as we intuitively expect.
-Even partial application (a topic I hand-waved a bit at the time) can be used effectively without realizing it's a direct result of curried functions.
+Even partial application (a topic I hand-waved a bit at the time) can be used effectively without realizing this is a direct result of curried functions.
 It's when we dive into concepts like `Applicative` (the focus of the next chapter) that we need to understand a bit more about what's going on under the hood.

 ### The Case for Currying

-In the implementation of purely functional programming languages, there is value in all functions taking exactly one argument and returning exactly one result.
+In the implementation of purely functional programming languages, there is value in having all functions taking exactly one argument and returning exactly one result.
 Haskell is written this way, so users have two choices for defining "multi-argument" functions.